gaveatech/react-native-exercise/README.md

 - Work on the UI to make it look good
 - Make the authentication work with JWT (You can use Firebase or any public JSON API)
-- Redux is not required but you can use it (If you integrate Sagas, even better!)
 - Animations
 - Semantic Git commits